leafboo/capstone-backend/README.md

 **Todo List**
-1. Make the Login, Sign up, and Landing page inaccessible for authenticated users
+1. Make the Login, Sign up, and Landing page inaccessible for authenticated users (priority)
-2. The JWT tokens should not be valid after the user logs out
+2. The JWT tokens should not be valid after the user logs out (least priority)
-3. Generate a new access token when the current one is expired
+3. Refactor the front end of handling refreshed access tokens (least priority)
-4. When the user logs out, when they login again they should remain in the same page prior to logging out
+4. After the user logs out and logs in again, they should remain in the same page prior to logging out (priority)

 # User Authentication Documentation